osquery/osquery/docs/wiki/development/unit-tests.md

 ## Running a test

 From the root of the repository run `make`.
-If you're code compiles properly, run `make test`.
+If your code compiles properly, run `make test`.
 Ensure that your test has passed.

 **Extending the test**